441044_not-searchable

 About the statistics

 The national accounts provide an overview of the state and development in the Norwegian economy.
 Key figures are gross domestic product (GDP), consumption, gross investment, exports and imports, employment and wages, profitability in industries and productivity.
 1st to 3rd quarter is published with monthly national accounts in May, August and November.
-4th quarter will be published February the following year, figures for t-2 in August.
+4th quarter will be published February the following year.

 See Concepts and definitions in national accounts for explanations.